tenkabuto/brandon.zeroqualms.net/about.md

 * Spirituality: Thinking about values and actions that transcend the world's everyday manners of being.

 ## School
-I'm currently in my second year of college, majoring in Philosophy; I plan to go on to study Business, using my knowledge of Philosophy to craft and implement strong and effective business strategies for for-profit businesses and non-profit organizations alike.
+I'm currently in college and majoring in Philosophy.
+I plan to use my knowledge of Philosophy to craft and implement effective business strategies for for-profit businesses and non-profit organizations alike.

 ## Work
 Since January of 2012, I have managed customer orders and customer service for the start-up [Sip California](https://sipcalifornia.com "Sip California").